Thursday, November 14, 2019

 A Convex Regular Dodecahedron

 The convex regular dodecahedron is one of the five regular Platonic solidsThe convex regular dodecahedron has three stellations, all of which are regular star dodecahedra.
 They are the small stellated dodecahedron, the great dodecahedron. and great stellated dodecahedron.
-I will be making these models in subsequent posts.

 Here is an interesting video of the transformation of the dodecahedron into different truncations.